-What is the process for accessing school- or student-level administrative records maintained by the DOE (e.g., test scores, grades, attendance) for use in a research study?
+What is the process for accessing school- or individual-level administrative records maintained by the DOE (e.g., test scores, grades, attendance) for use in a research study?

 Researchers may not request student- or school-level administrative records from schools where they are conducting their research.
 Data requests should be submitted directly to the Research and Policy Support Group.
 Guidelines for submitting data requests can be found on our Data Request Overview.

 Data requests do not require IRB approval; however, researchers are asked to describe their data needs in their IRB submission.
-Researchers requiring identifiable student data must include a list of the specific data items in their IRB parent/guardian consent form along with a check box or second signature line for parents to give explicit, active consent for the researcher to access their child’s identifiable records.
-Researchers do not need to wait for IRB approval to submit a data request.
+Researchers requiring identifiable student data must include a list of the specific data items in their IRB parent/guardian consent form along with a check box or second signature line for parents to give documented consent and FERPA authorization for the researcher to access their child’s identifiable records.
 IRB approval for a research project does not guarantee approval for a data request or availability of the data.
 Requests for extant DOE data alone (without an IRB submission) do not require IRB approval.